act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-owned-element.md

 ### Applicability

-This rule applies to any HTML or SVG element that is [exposed to assistive technologies](#exposed-to-assistive-technologies) and has an explicit [semantic role](#semantic-role) that has [WAI-ARIA required owned elements](https://www.w3.org/TR/wai-aria/#mustContain).
+This rule applies to any HTML or SVG element that is [exposed to assistive technologies](#exposed-to-assistive-technologies) and has an explicit [semantic role](#semantic-role) that has [WAI-ARIA required owned elements](https://www.w3.org/TR/wai-aria/#mustContain), except if the element has an implicit semantic role that is identical to the explicit semantic role.

 ### Expectation